Spheron GPU Catalog

 AI Inference & Serving

-Leverage the massive 432GB unified memory pool to serve large AI models with enormous KV caches, enabling high-throughput inference without CPU-GPU data transfer overhead.
+Use the 432GB unified memory pool to serve large AI models with enormous KV caches, enabling high-throughput inference without CPU-GPU data transfer overhead.

 LLM inference with massive KV cacheMulti-model servingReal-time recommendation enginesEdge AI inference at scale